aarshitaacharya/littleLlamaLab/README.md

 1. **Glow Mouse**
    - This  project transforms your cursor into a magical spotlight, illuminating the screen with a delightful play of light.
 As you move your mouse, watch the gentle glow follow your every step, creating a captivating performance on the screen.

+2. **Image Slider**
+   - An enchanting image slider project, created with HTML and CSS, that seamlessly showcases a captivating sequence of images in a visually appealing and interactive slideshow.

 ## Getting Started